libp2p/blog/src/_blog/js-libp2p-v1.md

 ## Announcing the release of js-libp2p v1.0.0 🎉

 js-libp2p has been used in production for many years in IPFS and Ethereum along with a [wide variety of other ecosystems](https://github.com/libp2p/js-libp2p/network/dependents).
-Over the years we have worked tireless to improve it's functionality based on feedback and insights from the community.
-This has guided us through the many improvements we have made to get js-libp2p to this point and today we are excited to announce the release of js-libp2p v1.0.0 🎉
+Over the years we have worked tirelessly to improve its functionality based on feedback and insights from real world usage in peer to peer networks.
+Today, we're excited to announce the release of js-libp2p v1.0.0 🎉

 # What's new? 🤩